 If your computer is connected to a network 24 hours a day (i.e., an Ethernet or equivalent connection - not a PPP connection), you should ask your network's system administrator for this information.
-On the other hand, if your administrator tells you that a DHCP server is available and is recommended, then you don't need this information because the DHCP server will provide it directly to your computer during the installation process.

 - Your host name (you may be able to decide this on your own). - Your domain name. - Your computer's IP address. - The IP address of your network. - The netmask to use with your network. - The broadcast address to use on your network. - The IP address of the default gateway system you should route to, if your network has a gateway. - The system on your network that you should use as a DNS (Domain Name Service) server. - Whether you connect to the network using Ethernet.